Investigate if the events in dsag:/data/complete/_ds50daq_eb00_20130609-220613.root can be recovered

 The reason that recovery is difficult is that internally a root file looks very much like a unix filesystem, there is a superblock, a list of free blocks, a top-level directory, etc. So a failed close, or missing close on a root file is much like the effect of a system crash on a mounted filesystem, and root files are not journaled like ext3 or ext4.
 They are more like ext2 was.

-#2 Updated by Kurt Biery almost 7 years ago
+#2 Updated by Kurt Biery about 7 years ago

 Some additional information from Paul: